audreyfeldroy/cookiecutter-pypackage/docs/console_script_setup.rst

 Console Script Setup
 =================

-Optionally, your package can include a console script using the Click library
+Optionally, your package can include a console script

 How It Works
 ------------

-If the 'create_console_script' option is set to 'y' during setup, cookiecutter will add a file '__main__.py' in the project_slug subdirectory.
-An entry point is added to setup.py that points to the main function in __main__.py.
+If the 'command_line_interface' option is set to ['click'] during setup, cookiecutter will add a file 'cli.py' in the project_slug subdirectory.
+An entry point is added to setup.py that points to the main function in cli.py.

 Usage
 ------------